I’ve been told the holiday magic changes as our kids get older.

-When I asked them to write letters to Santa, they didn’t hesitate.
+When I asked them to write letters to Santa Claus, they didn’t hesitate.
 Sure, their items for Old Saint Nicholas are a bit on the pricey side, their request for iPads and phones and beautiful bed sets are better than anything I’ve ever owned, but the list still exists.

 All three helped with the ornaments and instead of just throwing them on the bottom branches, our girls took each one out of their boxes and found the perfect spots on the tree.
 They even asked questions about a few.

 “Mom, how old were you in this one?
 Why does your hair look like that?”

 And the classic movies that weren’t quite appropriate or entertaining for young kids are now cool and nostalgic for teens.

 “Whoa, Mom, this movie was made when you were 9!”

 I realized as we were hanging the last few decorations around the house, that this might be the first year our girls remember the magic.
 Of course, they have memories from holidays past, tiny moments when they were sweet little girls, giddy for Santa—but this is the good stuff, the favorite moments.